What is CFD trading?

 Buy and sell prices

-When you want to close, you do the opposite to when you opened.
+When you want to close, you do the opposite of when you opened.
 So, if you’d bought, you would sell.
 If you’d sold, you would buy.

-The buy price will always be slightly higher than the market’s current level, while the sell price will be a little bit below it.
-The difference between the two is called the spread and is usually how you’ll pay to open a position.
+The buy price will always be slightly higher than the market’s current level, while the sell price will be a bit below.
+The difference is called the spread.

 What is leverage in CFD trading?

-CFD trading is a leveraged product, which means you can open a trade by depositing just a small fraction of its total value.
+CFDs are leveraged products, which means you can open a trade by paying just a small fraction of its total value.

-In other words, you can put up a small amount of money to control a much larger amount, giving you much larger exposure to the market you’re trading.
+In other words, you can invest a smaller amount of money to trade a position higher in value.
 This will magnify your return on investment, but it will also magnify your losses.
 So, you should make sure to manage your trading risk accordingly.

 Let’s return to our oil example above to see how this works in practice.
 Buying five oil CFDs at $53.25 would give you a total position size of $266.25 (5 x $53.25).
 Because CFD trading is leveraged, you would only have to put up a fraction of that, known as your margin.